-Your value proposition is one of the most important elements of your brand.
-It’s how you pique someone’s interest, communicate who you are, and entice them to work with you—or, at the very least, learn more about you.
-For many brands, crafting a strong value proposition is a challenge, particularly if you try to tackle too much at one time.
+Your value proposition is one of the most important elements of your brand messaging.
+It’s a powerful tool to pique someone’s interest, communicate who you are, and entice them to work with you—or, at the very least, learn more about you.
+It’s also a vital piece of your brand messaging framework.

 What Is a Value Proposition?